Evaluating the Effectiveness of your Safety Training

 Continual Evaluation and Training

 For workplace safety training to be truly effective, continual training and evaluation are important.
+By having a health & safety management system integrated within the business this will make training a lot easier.
 You must constantly observe your employees and remind them about safe workplace practices.
 Additionally review your key performance indicators (KPIs) before and after training to compare your data.
 This evaluation later is crucial for measuring long term retention and application of knowledge.

 It is important to provide additional training whenever there are changes to policies, such as: –